Erasmus France Master cybersecurity computing Lyon

 empty

-What are the objectives of the program?
+What are the objectives of the programme?

-Why choose Janus?
+Why choose JANUS?

 • A balance between professional training and research options, designed to meet the competencies demanded by employers.